zrax/string_theory/README.md

 String Theory is Open Source software, licensed under the [MIT license](https://opensource.org/licenses/MIT).
-Contributions are welcome, and are accepted as issues or pull requests on GitHub: http://github.com/zrax/string_theory.
+Contributions are welcome, and may be submitted as issues and/or pull requests on GitHub: http://github.com/zrax/string_theory.

 Some ideas for areas to contribute: